 The GroundWork Methodology

-The Startup Haven Accelerator leverages the GroundWork methodology to support founders at the crossroads of growth, i.e., a customer-ready product, in market or with the earliest signs of commercialization… but not yet at scale.
+The Startup Haven Accelerator leverages the GroundWork methodology to support founders at the crossroads of growth, i.e., a customer-ready product, in market or with early commercialization… but not yet at scale.

 What’s next for companies at this stage is chart a path to meaningful traction, i.e., the beginnings of scale — scaling users, scaling customers, scaling revenue, scaling team.
 But scaling is among the most difficult milestones for any startup to achieve.
 And at this stage of a startup’s life, the clock is ticking.